Skip to contents

 #> -----------------------------------

 "unrestricted" estimates one coefficient for each within-quarter monthly observation.
 In a monthly-on-quarterly example this means three separate regressors.
-This example keeps indic_predict = "last" so the comparison isolates the aggregation choice; combining "unrestricted" with indic_predict = "direct" gives a direct MIDAS-style alignment and is covered in the ragged-edge vignette.
+This example keeps indic_predict = "last" so the comparison isolates the aggregation choice.
+The ragged-edge vignette covers indic_predict = "direct", which skips indicator forecasting and instead works from the latest observed complete high-frequency blocks.

 Parametric MIDAS-Style Weighting